phaubertin/jinue/doc/syscalls/receive.md

 ## Description

-Receive a message from an IPC endpoint.
+Receive a message from another thread through an IPC endpoint.
 If no message is available, this call blocks until one becomes available.

 On a successful receive, this function sets the following members in the [jinue_message_t structure](../../include/jinue/shared/ipc.h) passed as